50North4West/MSFS-G36-Improvement-Mod/README.md

 Current version: 0.6.7

 **Changelog**
-* Added functionality to Hangar Module (we now save engine hours, miles flown, and count down to annual and 100hr service per livery)
+* Added functionality to Hangar Module (we now save engine hours, miles flown, and count down to annual and 100hr service per livery) state saving items are shown on the State page (menu link at top)
 * Fixed missing altitude alert tone @200ft to go
-* Fixed spark fouling message in hangar module when sparks not actually fouling, refactored code to be more efficient
 * Tweaked fuel flow as current flow slightly less than book figures (Rpt by @JayDee6281)
 * Fixed missing decimal point to manifold pressure gauge
+* Added SU8 Prop Modelling - initial tests show aircraft now at most 1knt and 0.2gph away from book figures

 **Liveries**
 We have split out the files from modifying the default Bonanza to becoming its own aircraft.
 This is so we can complete further 3d model changes, and work on the hangar module and deeper systems modelling.
 Liveries will need to be amended to reflect this new aircraft to work.
 More information here https://forums.flightsimulator.com/t/g36-improvement-project/216094/1943